Religion in India: Islam

 Islam is a monotheistic religion centered on the belief in one God and following the example of Muhammad; it is the largest minority religion in India.
-About 14.2% of the country's population or approx. 172.2 million people identify as adherents of Islam (2011 census).
-Out of 172.2 million Muslims in India as per 2011 census, it was found that more than 100 million of them are from low caste converts specially Dalits.
-The Islamic Invasion during Medieval Era has obtained the religion a significant population of adherents.
-The religion is regarded as "Minority religion" and the adherents are given "Special privileges".
+About 14.2% of the country's population or approximately 172.2 million people identify as adherents of Islam (2011 census).
 It makes India the country with the largest Muslim population outside Muslim-majority countries.
 Muslims are a majority in states Jammu and Kashmir and Lakshadweep, and live in high concentrations in Uttar Pradesh, Bihar, West Bengal, Assam, and Kerala.
-There has been no particular census conducted in India with regards to sects, but sources suggest the largest denomination is Sunni Islam with a substantial minority of Shia Muslims and Ahmadiyya Muslims.
-Indian sources like Times of India and DNA reported the Indian Shiite population in mid-2005–2006 to be between 25% and 31% of entire Muslim population of India, which accounts them in numbers between 40 and 50 million.
+There has been no particular census conducted in India with regards to sects, but sources suggest the largest denomination is Sunni Islam, with substantial populations of Shia and Ahmadiyya Muslims.
+Indian sources like Times of India and DNA reported the Indian Shia Muslims population in mid-2005–2006 to be between 25% and 31% of entire Muslim population of India, which accounts them in numbers between 40 and 50 million.